arunds/spring-security-login-reg-captcha/README.md

 This springboot application developed with spring mvc, spring security, spring data jpa and captcha.

 This is a typical login application with captch component integrated.
-It has registration form, account update screen with different roles
+It has registration form, account update screen with different roles.
+This application also has remember-me functionality as well.

 To run the spring boot application. get into the root directory and run this maven command